kenta-onodera/kenta-onodera.github.io/_pages/about.md

 - Mary Parker Follett and organizational theory

 ## Current Projects
 I am currently writing a book about Hull House and Jane Addams's philosophy of "Ethical Democracy" for general audiences.
+[Learn more →](/research/)

 ---